Are the echoes of 2021 still ringing too loud for you, even though it’s come and gone?

 - How has it strengthened your resilience and character?

 No experience is ever a waste.
-Depending on your outlook, every milestone and challenge you faced last year has the capacity to evolve you to become your best self.
+Depending on your outlook, every milestone and challenge you faced during the past year has the capacity to shift you towards self-actualisation in Maslow’s hierarchy.

 Stage 5: A Time for a New Word